lionello/lionello.github.io/_posts/2013-08-11-Even,-a-missing-posix-command-line-utility.markdown

 s9y_link: http://www.lunesu.com/index.php?/archives/135-Even,-a-missing-posix-command-line-utility.html
 date: 2013-08-11 21:38:33.000000000 +08:00
 ---
 I was looking for a utility that would output every byte at an even offset from a file (e.g. skip bytes at odd offset).
 I couldn't figure out how to do it with dd (from the looks of it, it might not be possible) and ended up writing my own little utility.
-I was surprised that there wasn't already a utility called 'even', so here it is: <br />
+I was surprised that there wasn't already a utility called 'even', so here it is:
 {% highlight c %}
 // even, by Lionello Lunesu, placed in the public domain
 #include &lt;stdio.h>